agent30632/andrewBOT/README.md

 # andrewBOT
-Bot that mimics Andrew Liang's Discord mannerisms (poorly)
+Bot that mimics Andrew Liang's Discord mannerisms

 ## Features
 - Makes jokes in response to people's messages
 - Keeps the time (but not to a detailed degree)
 - Occasionally gets injured
-- Can join voice calls and play clips of Andrew Liang
+- Can join voice calls and play voice clips of Andrew Liang
-- Occasionally makes errors in its speech
+- Occasionally makes errors in its messages
 - Bonus: tells you when it's 9 o'clock on a Saturday, feat.
 Piano Man - Billy Joel

 ## Setup